 Yes.
 A current grantee is welcome to submit an LOI for a different program/project than one that is currently funded.
 A current grantee is also welcome to apply for a renewal of any currently or previously funded program/project and must submit an LOI to do so.

 Yes.
-Any existing grantee who is interested in being considered for grant renewal is required to complete an LOI (either invited through our Regional portfolio or via the Statewide portfolio open call for LOIs).
-The timeline and process is the same for renewal applicants as it is for organizations that are applying for funding for the first time.
+Any existing grantee, with the exception of Special Initiatives and Strategic Grantees, who is interested in being considered for grant renewal is required to complete an LOI.
+Grantees currently in the Regional Grants Program will be invited to submit an LOI and all others should submit through the open call for LOIs.
+The timeline and process are the same for renewal applicants as for organizations that are applying for funding for the first time

-We do not advise this, as organizations will typically only be funded through the Regional or Statewide portfolio, but not both.
+We do not advise this, as organizations will typically only be funded through invitation or the open call, but not both.

 As is standard practice for foundations and due to the large number of requests we anticipate, we will not generally be able to respond to requests for feedback.